 - Medical testing services.
 When checking your cholesterol levels, sugar and other non-friendly medical tasks, an AI-based assistant will drive better diagnosis.
 Again, remember, the AI will have “learned” from thousands of previous results and case studies.

 What I’m talking about in this article is not the complete replacement of the human professional, but, it’s clear that the demand for them will lessen significantly.

+Like it or not, AI is here to stay.
+Unlike any other technology, AI is growing to have a global impact in multiple aspects of our personal and professional lives.
+Nevertheless, we humans have an advantage: choice.
 We can either, stay where we are and ignore the coming changes, or start upgrading our “inner software”, preparing ourselves, upgrading our skills, reading books, learning about business, entrepreneurship and even learning how to code AI-based machines, so we can take every advantage they have to offer.